Oh no! You hear a familiar crashing sound. Perhaps a bubble or gurgle shoots through the air.

 The process for applying is not too complicated.

 You will need your protective equipment, your acid, a broom, and preferably a power washer.
-This is best for outdoors stains; for example, removing stain from concrete driveways.
+This is best for outdoor stains; for example, removing stains from concrete driveways.

 Combine the muriatic acid with a minimum of 10 parts water to one part acid.
 Manufacturers recommend closer to 20 parts water in a bucket.
 Start with a more dilute solution; you can always make it stronger.

 Brush the mixture over the stain with a scrub brush or any type of stiff brush or broom (make the mixture stronger if the stain doesn’t come out).

 Powerwash or rinse the area until the mixture is neutralized (this won’t work super well indoors).
 Pressure washers work great here, and is great for concrete pavers or slabs outside.
 Any plants or living things that come in contact with a strong acidic mixture will die.

 The concrete will be ‘etched’, the outer layer gone.

 Apply an epoxy to avoid future staining, like in the case of a garage floor.

 Be aware that this method has other drawbacks.
 It can cause the floor to become more porous after an application – making stains even more likely while also damaging your concrete.

 In the past, it would have been easy to recommend something like Simple Green, Greased Lightning or paint stripper products.
 But now there are even better choices.